 ... in Buenos Aires, Argentina [...]
-The leadership of the Mothers and Grandmothers of the Plaza de Mayo told me that under the dictatorships of the mid-1970s churches and ecumenical organizations provided the "safe place" where the relatives of those who disappeared could meet to share their sorrow and
+The leadership of the Mothers and Grandmothers of the Plaza de Mayo told me that under the dictatorships of the mid-1970s churches and ecumenical organizations provided the "safe place" where the relatives of those who disappeared could meet to share their sorrow and hope.
+One of them could not hold back her tears as she narrated what the support of WCC had meant to them.
+She said if it had not been for such accompaniment, most likely she would not be there to tell her story [...]
+For over thirty years they have lifted up the flame of hope seeking truth and justice.
+The crucible of their spirit is matched only by their incredible resilience.

 The experience of the 9th Assembly of the WCC alongside the Latin American perspective of the God who liberates (or transforms) deepened the movement's pilgrimage of commitment to the poor of our world.
 Since the 5th Assembly in Nairobi in 1975 with its theme "Jesus Christ Frees and Unites", the WCC has made more explicit its "preferential option for the poor".
-It accompanied the decades of liberation struggles in Africa ("from the 1950s through 1994 when the last colony, South Africa, became free"6), it has sought to overcome violence in the Middle East and against women through the Decade to Overcome Violence, "building a culture of peace [which] impl[ies] spiritual, theological and practical challenges for our churches which touch us in the centre of what it means to be church."7, and it has insisted that "a world without poverty is not only possible but is in keeping with the grace of God for the world"8 and developed (in wide consultation) the AGAPE Document.
+It accompanied the decades of liberation struggles in Africa ("from the 1950s through 1994 when the last colony, South Africa, became free"), it has sought to overcome violence in the Middle East and against women through the Decade to Overcome Violence, "building a culture of peace [which] impl[ies] spiritual, theological and practical challenges for our churches which touch us in the centre of what it means to be church.", and it has insisted that "a world without poverty is not only possible but is in keeping with the grace of God for the world" and developed (in wide consultation) the AGAPE Document.